-Then, I know what I see: I see there is no point in trying to please such a bigot.
+Second, I know what I see: There is no point in trying to please such a bigot.
 I am in a toxic situation, and I must get out, fast.

-I looked about for an alternative job.
-I had only one requirement: it must have academic tenure, because I had learned how vulnerable I am without that shield.
-Stony Brook Medical School had recently opened, and I was offered and accepted a tenured associate professorship in Microbiology.
-On the one hand, this allowed me to avoid the hazing associated with life as an untenured assistant professor, but on the other hand, Eastern Suffolk county was not really a place that made us feel wholly at home.
+I looked about for an alternative job, with only one requirement: it must have academic tenure, because I had learned how vulnerable I was without that shield.
+Stony Brook Medical School had recently opened, and I was offered a tenured associate professorship in Microbiology, which I then accepted.
+On the one hand, this allowed me to avoid the hazing associated with life as an untenured assistant professor, but on the other hand, Eastern Suffolk County was not really a place that made us feel wholly at home.

-So, when the Fairchild Life Sciences Building was opened in 1976, I wrote to the chairman of Biological Sciences at Columbia and asked if I could move my laboratory there and-yes!-it worked.
-I came as a full professor in 1978 and have been here ever since, thanks to knowing what I saw in the words of my mentor James D. Watson.
+So, when the Fairchild Life Sciences Building opened in 1976, I wrote to the Chairman of Biological Sciences at Columbia and asked if I could move my lab there and-yes!-it worked.
+I came as a full professor in 1978 and have been at Columbia ever since, thanks to knowing what I saw in the words of my former mentor James D. Watson.

 We arrive on campus and after a while we move our family into a Riverside Drive apartment.
-I run a laboratory in Fairchild from 1978 until 1982 when, as I have already mentioned, I am asked to be the Dean of Columbia College.
-Three years later, with two coeducational classes admitted and doing well, the world comes to my door.
+I run a lab in Fairchild from 1978 until 1982 when, as I have already mentioned, I am asked to be Dean of Columbia College.
+Three years later, with the first two co-educational classes admitted and doing well, the world comes to my door.
 Students and community groups protesting Columbia's investment in American companies doing business in South Africa have occupied the steps in front of Hamilton Hall, blockading the doors, and putting up a cardboard plaque to rename the building Mandela Hall.
-Jessie Jackson comes to make a speech, and a banner flies from John Jay windows: "Hello Jesse, welcome to Hymietown."
+Jesse Jackson comes to make a speech, and a banner flies from some John Jay windows: "Hello Jesse, welcome to Hymietown."

-I can access my office in 208 Hamilton though the tunnels, but there's really no way to make believe it is ok: classes in Hamilton cannot meet, and there is no way for me to point out that the Dean of the college does not have authority over the endowment policies of the University.
-Student marchers follow me around chanting "Apartheid kills and Pollack pays the bills."

-Of course those in authority who do have the capacity to make changes in the investment of the University-the Trustees-have also taken notice, and I am spending more time in the President's office than my own.
-At first, the president considers a public relations coup: we have awarded Bishop Tutu and honorary degree in absentia, so let's ask him to intervene.
-The President makes the call, and we all listen over the speakerphone.
-The President explains the problem, and the Bishop replies, "Oh, how wonderful.
+I can access my office in 208 Hamilton through the tunnels, but there's really no way to make believe this is okay: classes in Hamilton cannot meet and there is no way for me to point out that the Dean of the College does not have authority over the endowment policies of the University.
+Student marchers follow me around chanting, "Apartheid kills and Pollack pays the bills."
+Of course, those with the authority to make changes to the University's investments-the Trustees-have also taken notice, and I am spending more time in the President's Office than my own.
+At first, the president considers a public relations coup: we have awarded Bishop Desmond Tutu an honorary degree in absentia, so let's ask him to intervene.
+The president makes the call and we all listen over the speakerphone.
+He explains the problem, and the bishop replies, "Oh, how wonderful.
 Please let me talk to the students, so I can congratulate them."

 The president then turns to the legal option-a court order to stand down from the blockade and police intervention if it is not followed.
-I say, "No, we know since 1968 what it looks like when police break up student demonstrations on this campus."
-To my amazement my case is heard, and I am invited to arrange a meeting of the President and me, with leaders of the blockade, in my office in Hamilton.
+I say, "No, we know from 1968 what it looks like when police break up student demonstrations on this campus."
+To my amazement, my case is heard, and I arrange a meeting of the president and me, with leaders of the blockade, in my office in Hamilton.